 The next Lilies to flower are the Martagons (Lilium martagon), also known as Turk's Cap Lilies.
 Growing up to 4 feet (1.2 m) tall, they have dainty, 3-inch (7.5 cm) flowers with petals that curve backward (recurved) and up to 20 blooms on each stem.
 All Turk's Cap Lilies are hardy in zones 3 to 9.

 Midsummer brings the flowers of Trumpet Lilies.
-These elegant bloomers are named for their trumpet-shaped flowers, and all are hardy in zones 5 to 9.
+These beautiful bloomers are named for their trumpet-shaped flowers, and all are hardy in zones 5 to 9.

 Tiger Lilies (Lilium lancifolium) stand up to 4 feet (1.2 m) tall and have large, freckled, pendulous blooms with recurved petals.
 Tiger Lilies are very hardy (zones 3 to 9) and will multiply to form large clumps over the years.
 They are happy almost anywhere, producing a dozen or more flowers on each stem.
 Colors are typically in the warm range, from golden yellow through orange and into reds.

-Rubrum Lilies (Lilium speciosum var. rubrum) resemble the Tiger Lilies because they too have recurved petals.
+Rubrum Lilies (Lilium speciosum var. rubrum) resemble the Tiger Lilies because they also have recurved petals.
 However, the color range is cool—from white to deep pink — and the blooms are sweetly fragrant.

 The season ends with a bang when the Oriental Lilies start to bloom.
-Intensely fragrant, with huge, flat blossoms that can be up to 10 inches (25 cm) across, Oriental Lilies are a fabulous in the garden or in a vase.
+Intensely fragrant, with huge, flat blossoms that can be up to 10 inches (25 cm) across, Oriental Lilies are fabulous in the garden or a vase.
 Intensive breeding efforts have widened the range of colors.
 A new relative of the Oriental Lily is something called the Oriental Trumpet Lily, a hybrid created from Trumpet Lilies and Oriental Lilies.
 The result has the best qualities of its parents: upward-facing blooms and intense fragrance.

 Planting and Care

-Though Lilies look like they'd be fussy plants, they are actually very easy to grow.
-They're not particular about soil type or pH and they grow well in full sun, part sun, dappled shade and even light shade.
+Though Lilies look like they'd be fussy plants, they are very easy to grow.
+They're not particular about soil type or pH, and they grow well in full sun, part sun, dappled shade, and even light shade.